skiadas/TheoryCompCourse/notes/regexp.md

 $$(a|b)(a|b|c)^*$$

-Regular languages are available on almost any programming language, and they are used when scanning through text.
+Regular expressions are available on almost any programming language, and they are used when scanning through text.
 The rules for what a token/valid-language-element constitutes on most programming languages can be expressed via regular expressions.
 Regular expressions used in practice usually involve a number of conveniences, including:

 - Notation for ranges, e.g. $[a-z]$ denotes all letters
 - Special escape sequences to denote for example "all whitespace characters"